dmbarbour/wikilon/docs/AboutAO.md

 # Awelon Object (AO)

-Awelon Object (AO) isn't an independent language, rather it is a linking, distribution, and security model for [Awelon Bytecode (ABC)](AboutABC.md).
-AO defines tokens of the form `{%word}` and `{%word@dict}` and how they interact with dictionary objects.
+Awelon Object (AO) is a linking model for [Awelon Bytecode (ABC)](AboutABC.md).
+AO defines tokens for linking and how they interact with dictionary objects.
 Dictionaries are the basic unit of linking and sharing in AO.

-A dictionary consists of a set of words, with a definition for each word.
-The definitions are encoded in ABC, but may use `{%word}` tokens to link another word defined in the same dictionary, or `{%word@source}` to link a word as defined in the dictionary specified by a set of `source.attribute` words.
-Semantically, linking a word means inlining its definition.
-Dependencies between definitions must form a directed acyclic graph, such that inlining all the things will have a finite expansion.
-(ABC loops can be represented by anonymous fixpoint combinators.)
+A dictionary consists of a set of words and a definition for each word.
+Definitions are encoded in ABC.
+Use of a `{%word}` token logically substitutes that word's definition in place of the token.
+For valid AO, dependencies between definitions must form a directed acyclic graph, such that statically inlining all link tokens has a finite expansion.
+Hence, linking has no affect on program semantics.

-These dictionaries enable efficient sharing of objects and code.
-Very importantly, dictionaries also carry ad-hoc associative metadata.
-For example, given `word@source` a system may look up `word.doc@source` and `word.type@source`, or even `word.author@source` or `word.example@source`.
-This associative metadata enables an environment to render and explain code effectively, and may help humans comprehend it.
+Use of `{%word@dict}` tokens enables linking between named dictionaries.
+A linker operates in a context of named dictionaries, each of which is an implicit namespace.
+Dictionaries in a linker context must also have acyclic relationships.

 ## Dictionary Representation